benderdave/gridfontmaker/README.md

 Even with these radical
 restrictions many beautiful fonts have been created.
 The domain's severly restricted nature forces a font designer quickly into radical experimentation and exploration.
+The following were created by Douglas Hofstadter.

 ![Sampling of gridfonts]
 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/benzene-etc.png)

-The gridfont domain is a micro-domain for studying the cognitive processes that underlie thinking.
+The gridfont domain is a micro-domain intended for studying the cognitive process that underlies most thinking: analogy.
 See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling (and Gary McGraw).
 That said, we've found that designing gridfonts is a uniquely creative activity that stands on its own.

 GridfontMaker is provided to
 help anyone interested in gridfonts create and share them.

+# Running

+Right now you can run GridfontMaker (without comiliing it yourself) in two ways, from a wrapped application specific to your operating system, or straight from the **jar** file.

+## Pre-built apps

+Download the appropriate link for your OS, install the app and run it as you would a normal program.
+This is the easiest option because you don't have to install anything else.

+fixme: add links

+Please let me know if any of these don't work for you.
+I only have one or two sytems to test on.

+## Using java

+If you have java installed you can run GridfontMaker without compiling anything.

+* Clone the source
+* Make sure you have a recent version of java
+* Locate, download, and put the following dependencies in ./lib3rd
+  * genson-1.3.jar
+  * json-simple-1.1.1.jar
+  * genson-scala_2.11-1.3.jar
+* Run with "java -jar gridfontmaker.jar" (on some systems you can just double-click on the jar file.)

-# Building and Running
+# Building and running from source

 Right now the only way to build GridfontMaker is on a unix-like system with *make*, *java*, and *scala*.